 6. Feeling guilty about the move into a care home

-Carers often feel that moving the person into a home is a betrayal.
+Some carers may feel that moving the person into a home is a betrayal.
 You might think you’ve let the person down, or that you should have coped for longer.
 You may have previously promised the person you would always look after them at home and now feel forced to break that promise.

 Remember that any promises were probably made in a completely different situation.
-The move to a care home doesn’t need to mean that you give up your caring role completely – it’s just a different way of caring.
+The move to a care home also doesn’t need to mean that you give up your caring role completely – it’s just a different way of caring.